Elhameed/ALU-PYQUEST/README.md

 6. For each correct answer, you will earn `10` points.
 7. For each incorrect answer or if you run out of time, `5` points will be deducted from your score.
 8. At the end of the game, you will see your total score.
-9. You will also be provided with the ption to view your high scores.
+9. You will also be provided with the option to view your high scores.

 ## Screenshots 📷
 Coming soon...